Attention Parents and Community Leaders

 District Committee announces the 2013 Wall of Fame Inductees.

 Carl B. Fliermans attended Roselawn School and graduated from DHS in 1962.
 At DHS, he was a member of Maroon & White, the Dramatic Club, A Cappella Choir, and the golf team.
+As he grew up, he admits, “I always had bugs, worms, snakes, and a variety of biologs in my pockets.
+I was probably the classic case of the late bloomer, but along the way, a few people took the time to believe in me and give encouragement…Two people in my early years were my champions, my grandmothers and my scoutmaster, Albert Greene of Troop 19.”
 He earned his undergraduate degree in biology at Asbury College, his master’s degree in soil microbiology from the University of Kentucky, and his doctorate in microbiology from Indiana University in 1972.
 He worked as a postdoctoral fellow at the National Institutes of Health at the University of Minnesota from 1972-1974.
 He began his 30 years association with the Westinghouse Savannah River Company/Savannah River National Laboratory in 1974.
 From 1974-2004, he advanced from microbial ecologist to microbial ecologist advisory scientist, the position he held at retirement.
 He has served as an adjunct research professor in biology at the University of South Carolina (Aiken) since 1980 and in toxicology at Clemson since 1990.
 He was senior vice-president and chief scientist of Environment America from 1989-1990.
 Since 1978, he has been President/CEO of Ecological Microbes Unlimited of Augusta, GA, and also since 2004, partner and microbial ecologist.

 A leader and innovator in business and industry, Stevenson rose to the position of Vice-President and Director of Marketing for AT & T Consumer Products after serving in a variety of positions of increasing responsibility at Illinois Bell and AT & T from 1962 to 1985.
 He introduced AT & T into the retail marketing world, opening the first phone center retail phone center in the Chicago-area Woodfield Mall that was followed by the opening of 800 additional stores across the nation.
 He was selected as one of five officers to be in the presidential potential officer class.
 He served at AT & T until 1985 when he was asked by the President of the University of Illinois to head a new industrial program.
 Stevenson served from 1985 until 2007 as corporate officer of the National Center of Supercomputing Applications (NCSA) at the U of I. He worked to meet and exceed the Center’s mission to “Improve the Competitiveness of American Industry.”
 He developed the market plan for the program, obtained the approval of university administration and the director, and introduced and supported a comprehensive partnership program to teach corporations the value of supercomputing.
 He successfully marketed the program to over 20 corporations in 13 business sectors and managed the partnerships for 20 years.
 Each of the participating corporations succeeded in making major competitive breakthroughs that resulted, not only in increased revenues, but in significant improvements that have helped mankind.
 In 1996, Fortune magazine featured Stevenson’s accomplishments at the Center.
 He was recognized as improving the way American industry does research.